nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes.md

 - **EBS → 1 server’s disk**
 - **EFS → many servers’ disk**
 - **S3 → no server needed at all**
+-

+💡 Feature Flags: Use **AWS AppConfig** to safely turn features on/off without redeploying your app.
+Custom Lambda or DynamoDB methods are overkill.